robertmc0/modules-test/modules/data-factory/factories/README.md

-# Data Factory Module
+# DataFactory Module

-This module deploys Microsoft.DataFactory factories
+This module deploys Microsoft.DataFactory

-## Description
+## Details

 This module performs the following